avanesyann/aspnet-learning/README.md

 ## :blue_book: A collection of ASP.NET projects.

-This repository contains my personal learning journey.
+This repository contains a collection of projects developed while learning and exploring ASP.NET concepts.

 ## :file_folder: Structure

-All content is organized under the `aspnet-learning` folder.
+All projects are organized within the `aspnet-learning` directory for easy navigation.